samplchallenges/SAMPL7/README.md

 - Protein-ligand details on the [PHIP2 stage 1-3 challenges](protein_ligand/README.md), in the `protein_ligand` directory.
 - [PHIP2 challenge stage 1-3 submission instructions](protein_ligand_instructions.md), in the `protein_ligand_instructions.md` file.
 - [Details of the SAMPL7 physical property challenge](physical_property/) on log *P*, pK<sub>a</sub> and permeability.
 Input files, instructions, submission formats, and example submission formats are available in the subdirectories for the individual challenges.
+- SAMPL7 physical property submission instructions and submission server links ([SAMPL7 pKa submission](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-pKa), [SAMPL7 logP/permeability submission](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop))

 The SAMPL7 physical property challenge is now open!
 All three host-guest challenges are now closed, as are the three stages of the PHIP2 protein-ligand challenge.
+Note the first phase of the SAMPL8 host-guest challenge is now open on the SAMPL8 GitHub repo.

 ## What's coming
-- SAMPL7 physical property submission server links/final submission instructions
 - PHIPA analysis

 ## Disclaimers: